3mdeb/news-and-ideas/_posts/2019-02-22-3mdeb-at-embedded-world-2019.md

 also share our knowledge, help and present to You our products and demos:
 * [Remote Testing Environment](https://cloud.3mdeb.com/index.php/s/Jt6PEtos7iznQkf) -
-Hat designed for Orange Pi Zero board which runs specially crafted Linux distribution using the Yocto Project
+Hat designed for Orange Pi Zero board which runs specially crafted Linux distribution using the Yocto Project.
 * [TPM2.0](https://cloud.3mdeb.com/index.php/s/jKgCHCtTSQYejTa) -
 a Trusted Platform Module is a specialized chip on an endpoint device that stores RSA encryption keys specific to the host system for hardware